 Delta Gamma offers to women of all ages a rich heritage based on principles of personal integrity, personal responsibility and intellectual honesty.
 Its primary purpose is to foster high ideals of friendship, promote educational and cultural interests, create a true sense of social responsibility, and develop the finest qualities of character.

 Delta Gamma was founded in 1873 in Oxford, Mississippi, at the Lewis School

-for Girls by three young women who were unable to go home for the Christmas break.
+for Girls by three young women who were unable to go home for the Christmas break due to unforeseen weather.
 Together, Anna Boyd, Mary Comfort and Eva Webb created a club of "mutual helpfulness."
 They chose the Greek letters Delta and Gamma because of their desire to "Do Good."
 It remains Delta Gamma's motto today and a driving force in all we do.

 FOR MORE INFO ON DELTA GAMMA FRATERNITY VISIT OUR NATIONAL WEBSITE|

 Delta Gamma has more than 245,000 initiated members with 150 collegiate chapters and more than 374 alumnae groups across the United States and Canada.
 Delta Gamma is an international women’s fraternity that continues to place a strong dedication on personal values and standards, academic excellence, leadership and service.
 Delta Gamma encourages each member to strive for excellence and offers the programming and support to help each member reach that commitment.
 Delta Gamma offers its members the experience of sharing the strong bonds of sisterhood for a lifetime.

 Flower: Delta Gamma Cream Colored Rose